noki03/sample-game-1/README.md

 ## 🌟 Game Overview

-The **Minimal RPG Prototype** is a compact, **speed-governed, grid-based RPG** developed using modern React Hooks.
+The **Minimal RPG Prototype** is a compact, **grid-based RPG** developed using modern React.
 It serves as a proof-of-concept for stable core game mechanics, highly responsive input, and a clean, modular architecture.
+This project/game is for protyping sample pet-project.

 The core objective is to explore randomly generated dungeons, engage in fast-paced combat, manage loot, and descend to new floors while improving your character.